Martha’s Kitchen Cabinets at The Home Depot

 Martha’s kitchen cabinets exclusively at The Home Depot are the answer.
 Edward and Margarita need my advice on updating their condo.
 It’s easy.
 It just needs fresh paint and new kitchen cabinets.
-They can keep the existing boxes, but drawers and cabinet doors should be replaced.
+They can keep the existing boxes, but replace drawers and cabinet doors.

 Edward and Margarita think that the kitchen will “fit” better if the cabinets stand out.
 In my opinion, the kitchen should be neutral, become a backdrop.
-In order to blend-in with the elegant room that encompasses both cooking, gathering and entertaining, I would opt for a solution that is subtle, even understated.
+So, in order to blend-in with the elegant room that encompasses both cooking, gathering and entertaining, I would opt for a solution that is subtle.
 In this particular situation, it would be ideal if kitchen cabinets looked like furniture.

 Turns out, Martha Stewart Living kitchen options fit my requirements.
 Available exclusively at The Home Depot, they are a very good value as well.
 You get made-to-order cabinets that are manufactured in a factory.
 They don’t have to be modular, like European counterparts.
 Wow!
 Custom and machine-made at once.
 Best of both worlds.
 Is that even possible?